mikewild-wcl/ai-experiments/README.md

 A console app using Redis caching with vector support.

-Uses GitHub Models Azure OpenAI o4-mini with code adapted from https://github.com/marketplace/models/azure-openai/o4-mini/playground/code.
+Uses GitHub Models Azure OpenAI gpt-4.1 with code adapted from https://github.com/marketplace/models/azure-openai/o4-mini/playground/code.

+Originally the code tried to load the model using Azure OPenAI but got a 401 not authorized error.
+This appears to be a known problem - https://github.com/orgs/community/discussions/158638.
+The code was changed to use an OpenAI client and chat completion which works.

 ### semantic-kernel-template-chat